-A lot of the decking I purchased were in 12 foot lengths.
-Because those don’t fit in my car, I had them cut into 6 foot lengths.
-Normally picnic table are built to six feet, or 72 inches.
-Because I cut all the 12-footers in half and I wanted smooth ends on either edges, I cut them down to 71 inches.
+A lot of the decking I purchased was in 12-foot lengths.
+Because those don’t fit in my car, I had them cut into 6-foot lengths.
+Normally picnic tables are built to six feet or 72 inches.
+Because I cut all the 12-footers in half and I wanted smooth ends on either edge, I cut them down to 71 inches.
 I figured that one inch didn’t make a difference (and I wanted nice, fresh, clean-cut edges).
-The rest of the decking I got in eight foot lengths.
+The rest of the decking I got in eight-foot lengths.
 If you have a bigger car than I do, you may be able to rearrange the cutting and make it more economic.

 Another thing to consider: Unless you hand-pick your lumber, you may end up with some dirty pieces.
 You'll want to consider how you’re finishing the table, and if you’re using a stain—be sure to clean those pieces if they're going to show.
 You can brush off dry dirt, use a wood cleaner like Penofin deck cleaner, or you can sand through the dirt to a fresh layer of wood.